a-synchronous/rubico/README.md

 <br />

-The same principle of code reuse by mathematics causes a modal contextual shift in rubico when applied to reducers.
-The following example employs a Semigroup `Stdout` to accomplish the same transformation as above with purer functional programming.
+The same principle of code reuse by functional programming principles causes a natural modal shift by similar semantics when working with reducers.
+The following example employs transducers and a Semigroup `Stdout` to accomplish the same transformation as above with purer functional programming.

 <br />